rlaphoenix/pvsfunc/README.md

 ### PDeinterlacer ([pdeinterlacer.py](/pvsfunc/pdeinterlacer.py))

 PDeinterlacer (class) is a convenience wrapper for deinterlacing clips.
 Its unique feature is it can handle variable scan-type videos and therefore variable frame-rate videos as well.
 It will always return a progressive and CFR (constant frame-rate) video.
 It's similar to a retail DVD player as it deinterlaces only if the frame is marked as interlaced, no metrics or guessing is involved.

 Just to clarify this is a deinterlacer wrapper, not it's own deinterlacer kernel.
 You must supply it with a kernel to use.
 To reduce dependencies, no base kernel is defaulted.

 `from pvsfunc import PDeinterlacer`
 `PDeinterlacer(clip, func kernel[, dict kernel_args=None, bool debug=False])`

 - clip: Clip to deinterlace, this must be a clip loaded with PSourcer as it requires some of the props that PSourcer applies to clips.
 - kernel: Deinterlacer Kernel Function to use for deinterlacing.
 If you don't know which kernel to use, [QTGMC](http://avisynth.nl/index.php/QTGMC) is a good bet but may not be the answer for your specific source.
-For example, QTGMC isn't the best for Animated sources, or sources that have consistent amount of duplicate frames (e.g. animation).
+For example, QTGMC isn't the best for Animated sources, or sources that have consistent amount of duplicate frames (e.g., animation).
 - kernel_args: Arguments to pass to the Kernel Function when deinterlacing.
 - debug: Debug Mode, Enable it if you want to debug frame information.

 ### PDecimate ([pdecimate.py](/pvsfunc/pdecimate.py))

 PDecimate (class) is a convenience wrapper for Decimating operations.
-It can be used to delete frames in a variable or constant pattern, either by manual definition or by automated means (via VDecimate however, <https://git.io/avoid-tdecimate>).
-Decimation is often used for IVTC purposes to remove constant pattern pulldown frames (duplicate frames for changing frame rate).
+It can be used to delete frames in a variable or constant pattern, either by manual definition or by automated means (via VDecimate however,
+<https://git.io/avoid-tdecimate>).
+Decimation is often used for IVTC purposes to remove constant pattern pulldown
+frames (duplicate frames for changing frame rate).

 `from pvsfunc import PDecimate`
 `PDecimate(clip, int cycle, list<int> offsets[, per_vob_id=True, mode=0, debug=False])`

 - clip: Clip to decimate, this must be a clip loaded with PSourcer as it requires some of the props that PSourcer applies to clips.
 - cycle: Defines the amount of frames to calculate offsets on at a time.
 - offset: Mode 0's offsets are a zero-indexed list.
 This indicates which frames to KEEP from the cycle.
 Set to `None` when using mode=1.
 - per_vob_id: When Clip is a DVD-Video Object (.VOB): Reset the cycle every time the VOB Cell changes.
 - mode: 0=core.std.SelectEvery (recommended), 1=core.vivtc.VDecimate (be warned; its inaccurate!)
 - debug: Skip decimation and print debugging information.
 Useful to check if the frames that the cycle and offset settings you have provided are correct and actually decimate the right frames.

 ### PDebox ([pdebox.py](/pvsfunc/pdebox.py))

 PDebox (class) is a convenience wrapper for Deboxing operations.
 Ever encounter sources where there's black bars on the top and bottom, sides, or both?
 That means it's Letterboxed, Pillarboxed, or Windowboxed respectively.
 PDebox helps you remove Letterboxing and Pillarboxing, and through that Windowboxing too.

 `from pvsfunc import PDebox`
 `PDebox(clip, str aspect_ratio, [int mode=0, offset=0])`